bertkdowns/thesis/notes/proposal.litreview.md

 A simple example of sensor fusion is the Kalman filter, which combines past measurement and prediction data to get a more accurate value than either alone.
 It can be designed to adapt to the variance in the data, and with some adjustment can handle non-linearities quite well too [@welch1995introduction].
 The kalman filter resembles a predictor-corrector algorithm, which is quite similar to the way a digital twin would be used.

 ![Kalman filter predictor-corrector cycle, alternating between predicting the current state ahead in time, and updating the estimate by a measurement at the next time step.
 Reproduced from [@welch1995introduction]](assets/predictor_corrector.drawio.svg)

+Kalman filters provide a powerful example of how to update predictions based on new data, and has been used for sensor fusion in chemical processes.
+However sensor fusion usually involves incorporating data from distinct sensors.
+Lines et al. [@lines2020sensor] used multiple forms of optical spectroscopy to better estimate chemical composition of spent nuclear fuel; this was used to control the process to a set composition ratio.
+The model uses to estimate composition was based on partial least squares, trained on known samples.
+Partial least squares protects against overfitting, which is important with techniques such as spectroscopy that generate a lot of data.

+These techniques can be combined with adaptive technologies such as the kalman filter to avoid degradation in online operation due to fouling and changes in process conditions [@chen2015soft].
+Another common technique for adaptive sensor fusion involes using mean and variance update methodology [@wang2019monitoring], where the mean and variance is updated incrementially.